THE OCEAN COVERS 71 PERCENT OF EARTH,

 Visibility is usually good and in between 15-20 meters (50-70 feet).
 This can be affected by currents and tides.
 Between February and April, the constant north wind is creating an upwelling that brings colder water up from the depth.
 That water can sometimes be a bit murky that also attracts a lot of big pelagic fish.

 Our motto being BEYOND DIVING, we are always thriving for the best for our guests.

 Safety is our highest priority.

 When diving with The Ark Divers, you can expect an all taken care of scuba diving experience.

-Our priority is to offer a very special and intimate experience to all of our guests; we want to know you by the size of your fins.
-For this reason, we limit our group size to a maximum of 5 divers per naturalist guide (unless requested differently).
+We thrive to offer a very special and intimate experience to all of our guests; we want to know you by the size of your fins.
+For this reason, we limit our group size to a maximum of 4 divers per guide (unless requested differently).

 BE THE FIRST IN THE PARK AND THE LAST ONE TO LEAVE IT.

-Our staff is highly trained and can offer a wide range of recreational dive training.
+Highly trained our staff can offer a wide range of recreational dive training.
 For more information about courses and programs contact us directly.